kubernetes-study-guide/Kubernetes-Study-Guide/Section-05-Installing-Kubernetes/04_using_minikube/README.md

 This is a really cool tool that let's you view and manage your Kubecluster visually.
 I encourage you to explore this tool as we progress through the course.

+# Alternatives to minikube
+[kind](https://kind.sigs.k8s.io/) - Like minikube but setups up a multinode cluster on your local workstation [k3d](https://github.com/rancher/k3d) - like kind, but has the following enabled by default:
+- ingress enabled by default
+- Persistent Volumes enabled by default
+- enable a local internal docker registry with a single flag
+- uses far less resource compared to kind.
+Because it is built on [k3s](https://github.com/rancher/k3s).
+K3s is functionally identical to k8s, but is packaged into a single binary.

 ### References

 [https://kubernetes.io/docs/setup/minikube/](https://kubernetes.io/docs/setup/minikube/)